Internet-Draft Composite ML-KEM December 2024

 Since composite algorithms are registered independently of their component algorithms, their deprecation can be handled independently from that of their component algorithms.
 For example a cryptographic policy might continue to allow id-MLKEM512-ECDH-P256 even after ECDH-P256 is deprecated.

-The Composite ML-KEM design specified in this document, and especially that of the KEM combiner specified in Section 3.3 means that the overall Composite ML-KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; ie as long as one component algorithm remains strong, then the overall composite algorithm remains strong.
+The Composite ML-KEM design specified in this document, and especially that of the KEM combiner specified in this document, and discussed in Section 11.1, means that the overall Composite ML-KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; ie as long as one component algorithm remains strong, then the overall composite algorithm remains strong.

 12. References